AdobeDocs/commerce-webapi/src/pages/graphql/schema/attributes/queries/attributes-form.md

 # attributesForm query

-The `attributesForm` query retrieves EAV attributes associated to a frontend `form`.
+The `attributesForm` query retrieves EAV attributes associated to `customer` and `customer_address` frontend forms.

+These are the ones available in the "Forms to Use In" configuration setting, when creating or editing a custom attribute through the Admin site.
+With the only exception of the `admin forms` which is not possible to query on.

+You can easily find them checking the following pages `Stores` > `Attributes` > `Customer` or `Customer Address` of the Admin site.

 ## Syntax